Barbara

 “a work in progress” and she is committed to continue making

-any changes needed to maximize the success of every student in the program.
+any changes needed to maximize the success of every student in the

 After